Hair porosity is a term used to refer to how well the hair strands are able to absorb and retain moisture .

 Another key thing you can do if you have low porosity hair is to practice the LOC method where you first apply a liquid which may be water or any water based leave-in conditioner followed by any carrier oil of choice and then a heavy cream such as sheabutter.
 The products have to be applied in layers in order to be effective.

 Always choose light liquid based products and also be light handed when applying products on your hair.
+And do a protein treatment once in 6 to 8 weeks.

 How to care for high porosity hair

 High porosity hair has gaps in the cuticle which makes the hair to dry out quickly.
 Unlike low porosity hair, high porosity hair absorbs water quickly but also looses the moisture at the same rate at which it absorbs it, hence it’s prone to frizz in humid weather conditions.
 This means that if you have high porosity hair, your hair absorbs so much moisture from the air.
-It advisable to avoid products with humectants in certain weather conditions, layer your products and also seal with heavy butters.
+It’s advisable to avoid products with humectants in certain weather conditions, layer your products and also seal with heavy butters.

 Have you done the hair porosity test?
 What’s your hair porosity?